Here are some links to valuable information about modern election methods

 A limited cheap/free version is also available.

-- Craig Simon's ChoiceRanker software is also implemented as the
+- Craig Simon's ChoiceRanker software

 - CIVS uses online ranked ballots, and counts them using

 the pairwise (Condorcet) method, the bitter rival of IRV, for which listing lower choices hurts the chances of your top choice.